 1. What is Customer Success?

-Customer success is a vast subject with implications that are so uniquely profound to each company that it’s risky to provide a narrow answer.
-In this section we take a closer look at the definition and concepts used by the most renowned experts in the field.
+Customer success in practice can be unique to each company, but it’s a department that’s primarily focused on post-sales activities like customer onboarding and training, retention, and account expansion.
+In this section, we take a closer look at the definition and concepts used by the most renowned experts in the field.
 We’ll then discuss why customer success is so important at each step of the customer success journey.

 Customer Success Definition

 Adding to these points, Aaron Ross and Jason Lemkin defied conventional wisdom and suggested that the traditional sales funnel with the buyer journey ending after the initial purchase is no longer adequate to explain the realities of today’s businesses.
-Instead, they suggested a model with an hourglass-shaped pipeline for customer success that encompasses the buyer and customer journeys — with the growing bottom showing that a significant portion of total revenue lies in adoption, retention, expansion, and advocacy.
+Instead, they suggested an hourglass-shaped model to show the revenue-generating opportunities that occur after the initial sale.
+In fact, increasingly, customer success encompasses both the buyer and customer journeys.
+Each interaction represents a key point in a customer’s success, from ensuring good fit during the sales process to delivering valuable onboarding to providing proper support.

-It’s interesting to note that Murphy, Ross, and Lemkin do not see customer success as a SaaS-only club.
-Any company — B2B or B2C, product or service based — can win when they support users to achieve their desired outcome, especially since existing customers can generate a lot of additional revenue through upselling, cross-selling, and referrals.
+Note that Murphy, Ross, and Lemkin do not see customer success as a SaaS-only club.
+Any company — B2B or B2C, product or service based — can win when they support users to achieve their desired outcome, especially since existing customers can generate additional revenue through upselling, cross-selling, and referrals.

-But the need for customer success in SaaS is even more pronounced since this category of companies operates under subscription-based business models.
-Unlike software licenses and products paid upfront, SaaS organizations like yours must always stay on their toes as customers are free to cancel and switch to an ever-growing list of competitors anytime.
-For that reason, it’s crucial to explore some of the common misunderstandings that might hamper your ability to prevent churn and to foster customer growth.
+But the need for customer success in SaaS is particularly pronounced since this category of companies operates under subscription-based business models.
+Unlike software licenses and products paid upfront, SaaS customers are free to cancel and switch to an ever-growing list of competitors anytime with fairly low barrier to exit.
+For that reason, it’s crucial to explore some of the common misunderstandings that might hamper your ability to prevent customer churn and to foster customer growth.

 Why is Customer Success Important?

-It’s not too bold to say customer success can make or break SaaS companies in a subscription-based world.
-When followed as a core operating philosophy, it can lead to the best possible outcomes — negative churn, higher customer lifetime value (CLTV), and maximized growth — creating a smoother customer success journey (CSJ) overall.
+It’s not too bold to say customer success can make or break companies in a subscription-based world.
+When followed as a core operating philosophy, it can lead to the best possible outcomes — negative or decreasing customer churn, higher customer lifetime value (CLTV), and maximized revenue growth — creating a smoother customer success journey (CSJ) overall.

 The customer success journey borrows a lot from Ross and Lemkin’s hourglass pipeline.
 However, it takes a different perspective considering explicitly the roles companies should play to get customers transitioning through the buyer and customer success journeys.

-The roles of customer success in the customer success journey
+The role of customer success in the customer success journey

+Customer success starts early, even before a buyer becomes a customer.
 Not every customer has the same potential for success with your SaaS application and sales opportunities, as a result, are not equal.
-It makes sense to focus on the buyers who are going to benefit the most from your application while moving away from bad-fit customers who are likely to churn and generate negative word of mouth.
+Focus on acquiring buyers who are going to benefit the most from your application (your ICP) while actively turning away bad-fit customers who are likely to churn and generate negative word of mouth.

-Customer success can be of great help during the buyer journey and actively support sales to drive revenue by establishing an Ideal Customer Profile (ICP) with characteristics that may include vertical, employee headcount, revenue, region, size of customer base, and technology — making it more likely to close deals.
+Customer success can be of great help during the buyer journey and actively support sales to drive revenue by establishing an Ideal Customer Profile (ICP) with characteristics that may include vertical, employee count, revenue, region, size of customer base, and technology — making you more likely to close deals with good-fit customers.
 What’s more, this initial step filtering for companies representing a perfect fit for your solution can then facilitate the CS roles in the customer success journey.
+If you already have a good customer success software in place, product and user data from it should help you as you work to understand those good-fit/bad-fit customers.

 Role in Onboarding & Adoption

-Onboarding is the most strategic step in the customer success process.
-It’s the first time buyers interact with your company as customers, and they are eager to take advantage of the benefits that have been marketed to them throughout the buyer journey.
-In fact, you cannot move successfully through the customer success journey without a strong adoption phase.
-A great experience at this stage will drive their intention to stay subscribed, try out new services, and ultimately tell their friends and colleagues about you.
+Customer onboarding is the most strategic step in the customer success process.
+It’s the first time buyers interact with your company as customers, and they are eager to take advantage of the benefits that have been marketed and sold to them.
+In fact, you cannot move successfully through the customer success journey without a strong adoption phase so it’s critical to evaluate and improve time-to-value here.
+A smooth, valuable experience at this stage will drive your customers’ intention to stay subscribed, try out new services, and ultimately tell their friends and colleagues about you.
 But a bad first impression may lead to churn and affect your business reputation.

 That’s why your CS team must minimize time-to-value for new users by onboarding intelligently and prioritizing quick wins.
-That process starts with understanding where your product fits into the customer’s needs and developing milestones for success.
+That process starts with understanding where your product fits into the customer’s needs and developing milestones for success (ideally, a majority of this legwork has been done in the sales process and handoff).
 It then becomes easier to find the right balance between high tech (e.g., guided tours, targeted help, feature callouts) and high touch engagement points (e.g., kickoff calls, onboarding sessions, end-user training), and provide support with relevant content resources.

 Customer Success Reality Check: